-Speakers such as Deputy Minister of Foreign Affairs Hon.
-Myong Gyon Cho, a former U.S. speaker of the house, and former U.S. Vice President each spoke on topics related to the reunification of North and South Korea.
-Mr. Cho said, “Families remain separated due to ideological differences, but there is a spirit of hope in the air that the peninsula will be reunified.”
+Distinguished participants such as Korean Minister of Unification Hon.
+Myong Gyon Cho, Korean Deputy Minister of Foreign Affairs Hon.
+Hyun Cho, a former U.S. speaker of the house, and a former U.S. vice president, spoke on topics related to the reunification of North and South Korea.
+Unification Minister Cho said: “Families remain separated due to ideological differences, but there is a spirit of hope in the air that the peninsula will be reunified.”

 True Mother called the participants “peace makers,” “historical people,” and “pioneers in building God’s kingdom.”
 She described the many programs in 2018, which brought her to Brazil, Austria, Nepal, South Africa, Zimbabwe and the United States.
 “I want to encourage leaders to reflect on the words of Jesus, and that we must live a life of true family values.
 Let us join hands as one family under God.”